 Some of the best results from spinal manipulation have been reported in patients where a diagnosis of Sacroiliac Syndrome has been made.
 Studies have shown that more than 90% of patients with this diagnosis have shown improvement in their back pain following manipulation.

 These are just some of the most popular alternative treatments for chronic low back pain.
-There may be some that you have heard of and others that you are less familiar with.
-Some of these treatments have quite a bit of data to show their long term effectiveness, while others are still trying to gather sufficient data to support their use.
+Some of these you might have heard of before while you may be less familiar with some of the others.
+Most of these treatments have quite a bit of data to show their long term effectiveness, while others are still trying to gather sufficient data to support their use.

 What is exciting to see is that, as recognition of the massive impact that low back pain has on quality of life increases, more and more solutions are becoming available for the treatment of this debilitating condition.
 We hope to see more solutions emerge with the science to support it.
 With modern technological advances, the sky’s the limit.